commitsovercoffee/markup-mansion/src/routes/writings/love.md

 #### Emotional Dysregulation

-- Clinging to validation like it's air?
+- Clinging to validation like it's air.
 You are not their babysitter or therapist.
   If they can’t self-soothe, you’ll burn out being their emotional juice box.

 - Is impulsive or can’t delay gratification.
 If they need everything now, they’ll have nothing later, and drag you with them.

 - Walking on eggshells around their moods?
 Bail.
-You're not responsible for their emotional state; they are.
+You're not responsible for their emotional state, they are.

 #### Social Dance